+Word containing any multiple characters (even non-alphanumeric) is considered as a valid input and is masked.
 No non-conformant data errors are thrown by that algorithm.

 Input containing multiple words is masked to a single word (after configured particles are removed from the input).
 Single word input is not checked for configured particles.
-Single character is considered abbreviation, i.e. it will be masked to a single character.
-Whether it is followed by the dot (.) or not.
+Single character (if alphanumeric only) is considered abbreviation.
+Whether it is followed by the dot (.) ot not.